 129 The Jackdaw and the Pigeons.
 A jackdaw tries to be two things but fails at both.
 Too bad.

 130 The Stomach and the Feet.
 Belly had all the food and the rest of the body rebelled and refused to work to get more.
 They soon relented as the whole body started to starve.

 131 The Jackdaw fleeing from Captivity.
 The mind is responsible for our happiness.
 A daw has to choose between life in the wild and a life in captivity.
 Tough choice?

 132 The Dog who would chase a Lion.
+(Dog chased a Lion but thought better of it when Lion roared.)
 Not linked yet

 133 The Dog with the Meat and his Shadow.
 A dog carrying food crossed a bridge and sees its reflection.
 Wanting the reflection’s food the dog drops his.
 Ooops.